 Any PDF you create while signed into CalTopo is automatically saved to your account.
 You can access them via the Your PDFs tab of your account dialog.

 The dropdown at the far right shows the number of days until the PDF will expire, and allows you to change its expiration date, including bumping it out to whatever your account is limited to.
-In theory, a free account could keep a PDF around forever by visiting this page once a week and resetting the expiration date to 7 days out.
+Keeping a PDF stored in CalTopo for more than 7 days is a subscription feature for Pro and higher subscription levels.

 There is no limit to the number of PDFs you can have active at once, but you can delete a PDF using the red X in the first column.